kuroji-fusky/pacopanda-drawing-stats/README.md

   - `api` - API for both REST and GraphQL
   - `website` - The website written in Nuxt 3 + Tailwind CSS
 - `shared`
+  - `config` - Other configs like Tailwind and others
   - `types` - Shared TypeScript declarations
   - `tsconfig` - Shared TypeScript config
 - `scripts` - Script(s) for reinstalling packages